desmos-labs/desmos/x/posts/spec/02-concepts.md

 ```

 ##### Post ID
 The ID of the referenced post.
-It is represented by a `uint64`.

 ##### Position
 This field should be used only when the `Type` field is equal to `TYPE_QUOTE` to indicates where the `PostReference`